mackr2015/Eastvanstore-Custom-Printing/README.md

 - insert all files inside of the custom built WordPress theme
 - WooCoomerce plugin needs to be installed and choose custom product page created.
 Grab its ID.
 - inside of your theme create a woocommerce directory
-    - then copy/paste the file from `wp-content\plugins\woocommerce\templates\content-single-product.php` into `your-theme/woocommerce/` with the same file name
+    - then copy/paste the file from `wp-content/plugins/woocommerce/templates/content-single-product.php` into `your-theme/woocommerce/` with the same file name
     - for easier use I have defined a constant for the specific product page ID and inside of the `content-single-product.php` if this ID is used include your custom code
     - in this case include `your-theme/partials/custom-print/top-content-guide.php`
     - then this one `your-theme/partials/custom-print/product-images.php`
+    - this one `your-theme/partials/custom-print/product-summary.php`
+    - this one `your-theme/partials/custom-print/shirt-options.php`
-    - and this one `your-theme/partials/custom-print/product-summary.php`
+    - and this one `your-theme/woocommerce/single-product/add-to-cart/variable.php`
-    - in addition to this there ACF fields declared in the ACF options page so that the client can select and choose which colors and logo options.
+    - in addition to this there are ACF fields declared in the ACF options page so that client can select and choose which colors and logo options.
-    - to handle the changes, dropdown values with each selection a custom Javascript is created.
+    - to handle the changes, dropdown values with each selection a custom JavaScript is created.
     - inside of `your-theme/js/customPrinting.js`
     - this file is only enqueue if the product page ID is used for custom printing
+    - inside of WooCommerce cart we need to check for the custom printing product and if it has been added
+    - copy/paste the file from `wp-content/plugins/woocommerce/cart/cart.php` to `your-theme/woocommerce/cart/cart.php`
+    - check for the `woocommerce/cart/cart.php` from this repo and you will see that there are references to the custom created constant `CUSTOM_PRINT_PRODUCT_ID`

 ### Tested with versions